Gunavazhagi/top1000_youtubers_insights/README.md

 **Comments:** Reflects the average number of comments left on the streamer's videos.
 Comments are an important form of audience interaction and participation.
 **Links:** Provides links or URLs to the streamer's YouTube channels, allowing direct access to their content.

-## Data Transformation:
+## SQL Data Transformation

-In this section, we describe the data transformation process performed on the dataset.
+In this section, we describe the SQL data transformation process performed on the dataset.

 ### Translation of Categories and Country